hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 | `PARTITIONED` | No-op, if there is only one member in the topology.
 Otherwise, inject `RootExchangePhysicalRel` on top of the child |
 | `REPLICATED` | No-op, the child operator is already located on all members, including the initiator |

-Below is the example of the distribution enforcement for the simple logical plan:
+Below is the example of the distribution enforcement for a simple logical plan:
 ```
 LOGICAL:
 RootLogicalRel                      // Return to the user from the initiator